-Clearly, any attempt to change people’s intrinsic motivation will require a lengthier process of deliberation, which might face resistance by people.
-Yet, when there is a change in peoples’ intrinsic motivation, there is a greater chance the behavioral change will be sustainable.
+Clearly, any attempt to change people’s intrinsic motivation will require a lengthier process of deliberation, which might face resistance.
+Yet, when there is a change in peoples’ intrinsic motivation, there is a greater chance that behavioral change will be sustainable.

 Invisible vs. Expressive Law

-Another tradeoff that also derives from the outcome vs. process argument relates to the optimal level of exposure of the general public to the legal instrument itself.
+Another tradeoff derived from the outcome vs. process argument relates to the optimal level of exposure of the general public to the legal instrument itself.

-The expressive law approach holds that making the law visible and public will trigger in people various expressive mechanisms to change their behavior to more closely reflect the norms and values of a given society.
-In contrast, the nudge approach is built on the invisibility of the law, which should operate behind the scenes to facilitate people’s nondeliberative choices in the direction of compliance.
+The expressive law approach holds that making the law visible and public will trigger various expressive mechanisms to change behavior to more closely reflect the norms and values of a given society.
+In contrast, the nudge approach is built on the invisibility of the law, arguing that it should operate behind the scenes to facilitate people’s nondeliberative choices in the direction of compliance.

-The literature on expressive law and on social meaning argues that law’s language and visibility to the public are among its most important tools to ensure compliance.
-Laws influence people both by making statements on what is good behavior and by reproaching people for engaging in bad behavior by using the language of the law.
+The literature on expressive law and on social meaning argues that law’s language and visibility to the public are among the most important tools to ensure compliance.
+Laws influence people both by making statements on what is good behavior and by reproaching them for engaging in bad behavior through the language of the law.
 In other words, laws affect social norms and change judgments and behavior.
 Making certain behaviors into a law can shape the meaning of key aspects of social and family life, such as parenthood, safe driving, and good citizenship.
-The expressive function of the law can help people determine what is the prevailing social norm, how their behavior will be viewed if they violate the law, the best course of action they need to coordinate their behaviors with others, and the reputation costs for engaging in certain behaviors.
+The expressive function of the law can help people determine what the prevailing social norm is, how their behavior will be viewed if they violate the law, the best course of action for coordinating their behavior with others, and the reputation costs for engaging in certain behaviors.

-Much of the law and society literature focuses on the symbolic effects of law on society.
-It takes a macro perspective on legality’s role in shaping cultural and societal changes, using terms such as “social change,” “symbolic politics,” “evolution of social values,” and “legal consciousness,” as advocated by scholars such as Anderson and Pildesand Adler.
-Language plays an essential and creative role in social change and legal language has an important role in the struggle over power in the law.
-Recognizing the declarative and constitutive cultural powers of law, many legal scholars have suggested that in crafting laws, one should focus not only on their operational functions but also on their declarative purpose and responsibilities.
+Much of the literature on law and society focuses on the symbolic effects of law on society.
+It takes a macro perspective on legality’s role in shaping cultural and societal changes, using terms such as “social change,” “symbolic politics,” “evolution of social values,” and “legal consciousness,” as advocated by scholars such as Anderson, Pildes, and Adler.
+Language plays an essential and creative role in social change, and legal language has an important role in the struggle over power in the law.
+Recognizing the declarative and constitutive cultural powers of law, many legal scholars have suggested that, in crafting laws, one should focus not only on their operational functions but also on their declarative purpose and responsibilities.